RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Many abilities have expanded popup text.
 Class changes
   * Infantry
+	* Covering Fire is removed.
+	* New Lieutenant ability: Fortify.
+Whenever you enter overwatch or use suppression, you gain +20 Defense until the start of your next turn.
+    * Flush now forces the target to move even if the shot misses.
     * Can now equip two ammo items, one in their ammo slot and one in a regular utility slot.
 They start battle with the ammo in their ammo slot active.
-    * New "Swap Ammo" ability that switches their active ammo and reloads their weapon.
-Activating it costs an action but does not end the turn if used as the first action.
+    * New ability: Swap Ammo.
+Reload your weapons with your other equipped ammo.
+Costs an action but doesn't end turn as first ability.
   * Combat Engineer
     * Lightning Reflexes is removed.
     * New Lieutenant ability: Moving Target.
 You get an additional +40 Defense and +100 Dodge against reaction fire.
-Ability changes
     * Breach now has a radius of 2 when used with a rifle.
 It still has its previous radius of 3 when used with a shotgun.
-  * Flush now forces the target to move even if the shot misses.
+Other changes
   * Returning AWC ability: Hip Fire.
 Fire your primary weapon at a target.
 This attack does not cost an action.
 3 turn cooldown.
   * New AWC ability: Anatomist.
 You get a +10 Crit chance bonus for each enemy of the same type you have killed, to a max of +30.
   * New AWC ability: Scrounger.
 There is a chance of an extra loot drop whenever you are on a mission.